Schofield Farm and Open Space Master Plan | Erie, CO

 In addition to a master plan, our final project package included a series of narratives showcasing the planned development, recommendations for immediate and future revenue generation, meeting notes, and an appendix of sub-consultant reports.
 Our phasing approach will allow the town maximum flexibility for gradual funding and programming and for variability of design.
 Phased drawings enabled stakeholders to better “see” the planned developments.

-The final plan includes wildlife and open space areas, a hayfield leased to a local farmer, playgrounds, and a sports field for community use.
+The final plan includes wildlife and open space areas, a hayfield leased to a local farmer, nature play opportunities, a soft surface loop trail, and gathering space.